Find out here some useful information about the accessibility of the major museums and monuments in Prato, Pistoia and Massa Carrara.

 Town Hall Fabroni Palace - Contemporary visual arts San Francesco church Sant’Andrea church San Michele in Cioncio church.

-The following are partially accessible: San Zeno Cathedral (accessible entrance on the side), Pretorio Palace, Marino Marini Foundation Museum, Santo Spirito church (it has three steps in front),
+The following are partially accessible: San Zeno Cathedral (accessible entrance on the side), Pretorio Palace, Marino Marini Foundation Museum, Santo Spirito church (it has three steps in front).

 The Diocesan Museum in Massa is fully accessible, and so is the Ethnological Museum of the Apuan.
 The Civic Museum of Marble in Carrara has a special route available for visitors with motor disabilities.
-The information available is often (unfortunately) incomplete.